tldr-pages/tldr/pages/linux/archivemount.md

 > Mount an archive for access as a file system.
 > More information: <https://manned.org/archivemount>.

-- Mount an archive to mountpoint:
+- Mount an archive to a specific mountpoint:

 `archivemount {{path/to/archive}} {{mount_point}}`